graezykev/ts-eslint-standard-js/steps.md

 The semicolon(s) will disappear after you press `command + s` to save your code.

+If your teammates have the extension `dbaeumer.vscode-eslint` installed, same thing will happen on their VS Code.

 ### Extra Tricks

 Different developers have their own default behaviour of the editor.

-For instance, in your VS Code, you press the `Tab` key may produce a real **tab** with a width of 4 spaces, while your teammates' may produce 2 spaces ...
+For instance, in your VS Code, you press the `Tab` key may produce a real **tab** with a width of 4 spaces, while your teammates' may produce 2 spaces or 4 spaces ...

-Under the rules of [Standard JS](https://standardjs.com/rules), the code indention of real **tab** is not allowed, instead, you need 2 space instead.
+Under the rules of [Standard JS](https://standardjs.com/rules), the code indention of real **tab**s is not allowed, instead, you have to use 2 space.

-To collaborate with your teammates better, I recommend you configure your VS Code editor to unify this behaviour. i.e., to automatically insert 2 spaces after you click the `Tab` key, instead of inserting a real **tab**, following the rule defined by [Standard JS](https://standardjs.com/rules).
+To collaborate with your teammates better, I recommend you configure the VS Code editor and share the configurations, to unify this behaviour. i.e., to automatically insert 2 spaces after a click of the `Tab` key, instead of inserting a real **tab**, following the rule defined by [Standard JS](https://standardjs.com/rules).

 To achieve this, edit `.vscode/settings.json` to add the following 3 configurations: